Joanna II of Naples: Rupture with the papacy

 With James now powerless, Joanna could finally celebrate her coronation on 28 October 1419, when she was crowned Queen of Sicily and Naples.
 However, her relationship with Naples' nominal feudal suzerain, Pope Martin V, soon worsened.
 Upon the advice of Caracciolo, she denied Martin economic aid to rebuild the papal army.
 In response, the Pope called in Louis III of Anjou, son of the rival of King Ladislaus and himself still a pretender to the Neapolitan throne.
 In 1420, Louis invaded Campania, but the Pope, trying to gain personal advantage from the menace posed to Joanna, called the ambassadors of the two parties to Florence.

-Joanna rejected the ambiguous papal proposal calling for help from the brother of her erstwhile betrothed, the powerful King Alfonso V of Aragon, to whom she promised the hereditary title to Naples.
+Joanna rejected the ambiguous papal proposal, calling for help from the brother of her erstwhile betrothed, the powerful King Alfonso V of Aragon, to whom she promised the hereditary title to Naples.
 Alfonso entered Naples in July 1421.
 Louis lost the support of the Pope, but at the same time the relationship between Joanna and Alfonso worsened.
 In May 1423, Alfonso had Caracciolo arrested and besieged Joanna's residence, the Castel Capuano.
 An agreement was obtained; Caracciolo was freed, and fled to Aversa with Joanna.
 Here she met again with Louis, declared her adoption of Alfonso to be null and void, and named Louis as her new heir.
-Alfonso was forced to return to Spain, so that she could be returned to Naples in April 1424.
-Caracciolo's exceeding ambition pushed Joanna to plot his assassination in 1432.
-On 19 August 1432, Sergianni Caracciolo was stabbed in his room in Castel Capuano.
-He was buried in Naples in the church of San Giovanni a Carbonara.
+Alfonso was forced to return to Spain, and Joanna returned to Naples in April 1424.

+Caracciolo became ruler of Naples in all but name, accumulating great wealth and power.
+Eventually Joanna tired of his presumption, and plotted his assassination in 1432.
+On 19 August 1432, Caracciolo was stabbed in his room in Castel Capuano.